How Self-Employed Freelancers Can Get Approved for a Rental Apartment in NYC

 In addition to your credit report, getting approved also hinges on the power of your paperwork.

-Before you begin reaching out to agents you're going to have to take some time to prepare all the paperwork required for applying for an apartment in NYC.
+Before you begin reaching out to agents, you will have to take some time to prepare all the paperwork required to apply for an apartment in NYC.

 As a freelancer, you’ll need the standard paperwork required of any applicant and any additional paperwork that will make the case to a prospective landlord that you’ll pay your rent on time for the full duration of the lease.